-Prior to this season, Harvey Tattersall Jr sold the right to purchase the track to the K Corporation – a family operation headed by George Korteweg and his two sons Dan and Wayne.
+Prior to this season, Harvey Tattersall Jr sold the right to purchase the track to an investment group called Waterford Sports Center, Inc. One of the partners was George Korteweg, who formed the K Corporation with his two sons Dan and Wayne and leased the facility from Tattersall for the 1988 season while the sale was being finalized.
 The new regime immediately made their impact on the facility with various renovations – the most significant of which was repaving the track, which eventually gave the shoreline oval its unique two-groove racing surface which continues to provide exciting side-by-side action to this day.
-Other improvements included installation of a concrete armco barrier around the track's perimeter, a new pit catch fence, renovated restroom facilities and refurbished concession stands.
+Other improvements included installation of a concrete armco barrier around the track's perimeter, paving the pit area, renovated restroom facilities and refurbished concession stands.

 The Kortewegs did not continue the NASCAR sanction. ending the affiliation after only 3 seasons.
 Their events were sanctioned independently as the Busch Racing Series.
-Also, as the Arute family was no longer involved, the headline division was referred to as Connecticut Modifieds or simply Modifieds, although their rules remained similar to the SK style cars.
+Also, as the Arute family was no longer involved, the headline division was referred to as Connecticut Modifieds or simply Modifieds, although their rules remained similar to the SK Modified division.

 Dick Ceravolo won his first track championship in the Modified division despite going winless during the year.
 The popular "Dickie Doo" rode off into the sunset on top as he announced his retirement from racing at the season-ending awards banquet.
 Ted Christopher led the division with 5 wins including two 50-lappers and the 100-lap SK portion of the Modified 250 non-point event in early November.
 Richie Gallup won 3 of the first 4 events, including the 88-lap Blast Off event while Harry Rice won the Race of Champions qualifier.
 Rice's 3 wins were his first Modified victories since 1982.
 John Anderson also won 3 times.

 Phil Rondeau continued his assault on the Connecticut short tracks.
-After winning the Connecticut Tri-Track Championship the previous season, "Farmer Phil" won the Championships at Waterford (and Stafford) for the 2nd year in a row.
+"Farmer Phil" won the Championships at Waterford (and Stafford) for the 2nd year in a row.
 He won 11 features at the Speedbowl for the 2nd straight season.
 The Rondeau and Cote families dominated the Late Model division winning 22 of the 26 events during the season.
 It wasn't until mid-August when Ricky Shawn broke the Rondeau-Cote dominance in victory lane.
 Al Rondeau finished second in both points and wins (5) to his brother Phil.
 Long-time veteran and 2-time track champion Ron Cote won 3 features (his firsts at the Speedbowl since 1979) joining his nephews Larry Cote (2) and Conrad Cote (1) on the season win list.
 The Cote's also won consecutive features (Larry, Conrad, then Ron) during the month of May.

 Tom Bolles set a new overall track record when he posted a 13.478 time during qualifying for the Modified 250 event in November.
 The 100-lap open competition portion of the Modified 250 was won by Mike McLaughlin.
 The event also featured a 50-lap Pro 4 Modified race and a 100- lap SK race won by Ted Christopher.